 You get bonus points for setting and achieving a certain target in construction.
 You only get bonus points for the planned target you achieve, even if you achieve a higher target in construction than you planned for.

-For design, you may fit pieces together but you cannot begin to assemble your tower.
+For design, you may fit pieces together, but you cannot begin to assemble your tower.
 Disassemble your model completely before the construction phase.

 At the end of the design phase, record your final decisions about targets and submit them to the session leader.
 Once you’ve provided your targets, remember that you must at least meet them during the construction phase.

 Construction Phase

-The session leader will signal the beginning of the construction phase.
-All companies will start at the same time.
+The facilitator will signal the beginning of the construction phase.
+All companies will start at the same time and have 10 minutes.
 When your company has completed constructing its model:

 Step away from the structure (it must remain standing without additional support) and signal the session leader immediately so that an accurate time can be recorded.